ElectronicElephant/tiny_yolov3/README.md

 Note that `numpy 1.18` will cause problem for `pycocotools`.
 [See more](https://github.com/xingyizhou/CenterNet/issues/547).

-I'd suggest create a new conda environment.
+I'd suggest creating a new conda environment.

 ```
 conda create -n tinyyolo python=3.7 numpy=1.17 matplotlib tqdm opencv Cython